2023 Women’s Leadership Accelerator FAQ

 Is it a firm application deadline?

 Yes.
 We’ve had a lot of interest in this program and to be fair to the applicants who apply on time, we won’t be accepting late applications and we won’t be extending the deadline.
 So be sure to get your materials in on time!
-Pro-tip: Be sure to give your references enough advance notice so that you get your recommendation letter in time to meet the deadline.
+Pro-tip: Be sure to give your references enough advance notice so that you get your recommendation letter submitted in time to meet the deadline.

 Eligibility